ecmwf/odc/docs/content/usage-examples/list-program.rst

-List Program
+Data Listing
 ============

-Shown below is a simple list program that decodes and outputs ODB-2 contents to the terminal.
+Shown below is a simple program that decodes all the data in an ODB-2 file and outputs it to stdout.

 .. tabs::